The loan will help you to pay towards the cost of your learning at the college if you are studying a Level 3 or Level 4 qualification.

 You’ll start to repay your loan, plus interest, once you have finished your course and start earning more than £25,000 a year.
 If your income drops below this amount, then repayments stop.

 Repayments start the April following the completion of your course.
-Each month you will pay back 9% of any income over £25,000.
+Each week or month you will pay back 9% of any income over £511 a week or £2,214 a month.
 For example:

 How to apply